 If possible, align your departure with the completion of a major project or the end of a reporting period.
 This level of consideration demonstrates professionalism and helps maintain a positive relationship with your employer.

-3. Notify your employer
+3. Notify your employer in person

 Try to choose a time when your supervisor isn’t swamped with work.
 If possible, avoid Mondays or Fridays, as well as times immediately before important meetings or deadlines.